mblwhoi/drupal_faceted_search/README.txt

 The Faceted Search module provides a search API and a search interface for allowing users to navigate content in such a way that they can rapidly get acquainted with the scope and nature of the content, and never feel lost in the data.
+More than a search interface, this is an information discovery tool.

 The interface exposes metadata in such a way that users can build their queries as they go, refining or expanding the current query, with results automatically reflecting the current query.
-This interface also integrates free-text search, fully leveraging Drupal's search engine.
+This interface also combines free-text search, fully leveraging Drupal's search engine.
 It avoids complex search forms (which break the navigation flow), and never offers facets that would lead to empty result sets.